zakyabdurrahman/phiraka-test/README.md

 Express, PostgreSQL, React + Vite, Tailwind
 ### How to Run
 #### Server Setup
-Create a database named `db_user` on your local postgres.
+Create a database named `user_db` on your local postgres.
 Go to server folder in soal-2, and run the following commands:
 ```bash
 npm i